 For EGI users, the GENESI-DR infrastructure provides a standardized data discovery interface based on OpenSearch and metadata standards for a federation of data repositories.
-While, in the context of the European project behind it (GENESI-DEC), it focuses on a central portal as an interactive entrance point, its usage within EGI (and possibly other DCIs) requires versatile clients such as a non-interactive, bulk oriented command line tool.
-The work on providing such a client that facilitates the usage in Grid jobs is on-going.
+While, in the context of the European project behind it (GENESI-DEC), access to the infrastructure is offered through a dedicated portal, its usage within EGI (and possibly other DCIs) requires versatile clients such as a non-interactive, bulk oriented, command line tool.
+Such a client that facilitates the usage in Grid jobs has been developed in this task.
 A data transfer component was included that downloads the bulk of resources found through the discovery process.
-This is required as the discovered data sets are not accessible through a unified channel, but depending on the data set instead through different access protocols such as HTTP, GridFTP or others.
-The command-line tool also provides an ncurses text-based user interface for command-line usage, e.g. for the typical terminal SSH connections to gLite User Interface nodes, and configuration through dot files..
+This is helpful as the discovered data sets are not accessible through a unified channel, but depending on the data set instead through different access protocols such as HTTP, GridFTP or others.
+The command-line tool also provides an ncurses text-based user interface for command-line usage, e.g. for the typical terminal SSH connections to gLite User Interface nodes, and configuration through dot files.
 Documentation is available on the webpage, as well as a few standard user scenarios and examples to help users getting started with the utility.
-For the future, it is planned implement more protocols for data transfer and to carry out broader testing and improve the general reliability of the tool.

 Additionally, a flexible web GUI was designed, which indirectly accesses GENESI-DR, among other sources.
 It uses the OpenSearch interface provided by a running GI-cat instance.
 The GI-cat web service is developed by ESSI-Lab (http://essi-lab.eu/gi-cat) and uses a mediation approach to execute both remote searches, as well as remote catalogue crawling federating the results and for the remote sources building up a local database for search queries.
 As it evaluates and transforms the meta data of its sources to a common internal scheme, it can, at the same time, offer different catalogue interfaces, allowing access to existing clients through different protocols (such as OGC CS/W, OpenSearch, GeoRSS and OAI-PMH).
 GI-cat acts as a broker for catalogue services and can thus serve and search various existing ES data catalogues (e.g. GENESI-DEC, SeaDatanet and EuroGEOSS broker).
-The web interface accepts search parameters such as a keyword, lower and upper time limits, a geographical bounding box (see figure 1), and more.
+The web interface accepts search parameters such as a keyword, lower and upper time limits, a geographical bounding box, and more.
 The interface leverages the OpenLayers capabilities for defining the geographical bounding box.
 The list of results is subsequently being used to generate search queries for the respective datasets such as AIRS, MODIS, GOMOS or GOME (mainly depends on the catalogues that are managed by GI-cat).
 Most of these datasets provide OpenSearch interfaces as well.
 The user defined search parameters from the first steps are then delegated to these second layer interfaces.
 The found data are presented to the user, who is able to select the required files.

+The tools could be integrated in workflows to realise automatic data discovery and download mechanisms, or to provide a more comfortable interactive discovery process.
+As they can be easily configured to use other instances of GI-cat or compatible OpenSearch interfaces, other communities could benefit by building upon these tools as well.

 ESG